gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 ![](/media/photo_2022-01-01_23-23-11.jpg)

 In order to extract text from my photo I've decided to use [Google Vision](https://cloud.google.com/vision).
 You can see how well it is working by going to the link and using the photo uploader there.
 Or better, just open your Google Translate or Google Lens application.
 Have you ever thanked an AI before?
 I did.

 Following the [docs](https://cloud.google.com/vision/docs/setup) here, I've setup everything and will be using their Node.js library.
 I am not going into details of how to setup, but I want to show you how I am making the `service account keys` available to runtime.
 Running the backend project like shown is the easiest way.
+Google gives us free credits and 90 days to be able to test Vision, and then it is going to cost money.

 ```bash
 $ GOOGLE_APPLICATION_CREDENTIALS="./path/to/keys.json" node index.js